tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/Payments-SDK-Peru.md

 ### Considerations
 * Send a valid Credit card Payment Method in the request, [see the available Payment Methods for Peru]({{< ref "select-your-payment-method.html#Peru" >}}).
-* For payments with credit card tokens, include the parameters `TOKEN_ID` and `CREDIT_CARD_SECURITY_CODE` replacing the information of the credit card (if you process with security code).
-For more information, refer to [Tokenization API]({{< ref "TokenizationSDK.md" >}}).
+* For payments with credit card tokens, set the parameters `TOKEN_ID` and `CREDIT_CARD_SECURITY_CODE` (if you process with security code) replacing the information of the credit card.
+For more information, refer to [Tokenization SDK]({{< ref "TokenizationSDK.md" >}}).
 * By default, processing credit cards without security code is not enabled.
 If you want to enable this feature, contact your Sales representative.
-After this feature is enabled for you, send in the request the variable `PROCESS_WITHOUT_CVV2` as true and remove the variable `CREDIT_CARD_SECURITY_CODE`.
+After this feature is enabled for you, set the parameter `PROCESS_WITHOUT_CVV2` as true and remove the parameter `CREDIT_CARD_SECURITY_CODE`.
 * In Peru, you can select 0 or 2 to 36 installments when paying with credit card.
 If you select one (1) installment, PayU sends zero (0) as default value.

 ### Authorization